Aioe/AWN/README.md

 4. spooldir
 5. active (list of groups)

-* run in a terminal 'php newsagent.php' (only the first time is needed to execute it by hands)
+* run in a terminal 'php getnews.php' (only the first time is needed to execute it by hands)

 Those who need help can send a message to aioe.helpdesk (an USENET group) or by mail to estasi@aioe.org